How to Appeal Your Property Tax Assessment in Texas, Maryland, Virginia, and DC

 Can I appeal my property tax assessment every year in Texas?▾

 Yes.
 Texas property owners can file a protest with the ARB every year.
-In fact, annual protests are common practice for sophisticated investors — the assessment office adjusts values annually, so the opportunity to challenge overvaluation exists annually as well.
+In fact, annual protests are common practice for sophisticated investors.
+The assessment office adjusts values annually, so the opportunity to challenge overvaluation exists annually as well.

 You might also like